-- members practising in Australia are required to comply with APESB pronouncements; - members practising outside Australia are required to follow the provisions of the pronouncement to the extent to which they are not prevented from doing so by specific requirements of local regulations and/or laws in the country where they are practising; - members need to comply with the Code and other relevant professional and ethical requirements; - APESB pronouncements are not intended to detract from any responsibilities that may be imposed by law; and - in applying the requirements outlined in an APESB pronouncement, members should be guided by both the words and the spirit of the standard and the Code. - c) Definitions definitions contained in APESB standards are to be applied in the interpretation of APESB standards and are consistent across all pronouncements issued by APESB. - d) Conformity paragraphs conformity paragraphs explain the relationship of an APESB pronouncement with an equivalent international standard (if any) issued by a standard setting board of IFAC.
+- members practising in Australia are required to comply with APESB pronouncements; - members practising outside Australia are required to follow the provisions of the pronouncement to the extent to which they are not prevented from doing so by specific requirements of local laws and/or regulations-and/or laws in- the country where they are practising; - members need to comply with the Code and other relevant professional and ethical requirements; - APESB pronouncements are not intended to detract from any responsibilities that may be imposed by law or regulation; and - in applying the requirements outlined in an APESB pronouncement, mmembers should be guided not merely by-both the words but also by and the spirit of the standard and the Code. - Definitions definitions contained in APESB standards are to be applied in the interpretation of APESB standards and are consistent across all pronouncements issued by APESB. - e) Conformity paragraphs conformity paragraphs explain the relationship of an APESB pronouncement with an equivalent international standard (if any) issued by a standard setting board of IFAC.
 In cases where there is no equivalent international pronouncement, the conformity paragraphs will state that an international equivalent does not exist.